What is a digital badge?

 Yes.
 Your downloaded badge contains Open Badge Infrastructure (OBI)-compliant metadata embedded into the image.
 This allows you to store your badge on other OBI-compliant badge sites, such as the Mozilla backpack.

 What's to keep someone from copying my badge and using it?

 Badges are digital image files.
-They are uniquely linked to metadata (skillset information) hosted on the Acclaim platform.
+They are uniquely linked to metadata (skillset information) hosted on the Credly platform.
 This link to verified data makes them more reliable and secure than a paper-based certificate.
 The unique link is associated only with your profile and your certifications.
 It also eliminates the possibility of anyone accepting your credential and your associated identity.

 Are digital credentials and badges viewed on LinkedIn profiles and social media newsfeeds clickable to verify metadata?

 Yes.
 Digital credentials will have metadata viewable to anyone who clicks on it.

 How is my credential viewed/associated with my VDCI digital badge?